Patient education: Cushing's syndrome (Beyond the Basics)

 CUSHING'S SYNDROME TREATMENT

 The treatment of Cushing's syndrome is discussed separately.
-(See "Patient information: Cushing's syndrome treatment (Beyond the Basics)".)
+(See "Patient education: Cushing's syndrome treatment (Beyond the Basics)".)

 WHERE TO GET MORE INFORMATION